Renato Gaúcho: Fourth spell at Grêmio

 On 1 September 2022, Renato returned to Grêmio, again replacing sacked Roger Machado.
 He won two more Campeonato Gaúcho during his fourth spell, being the coach for five of the team's historical seven-year title streak through 2018 to 2024.
 With the 2024 title, he also became the coach with the most titles in Grêmio's history, alongside Oswaldo Rolla.

 On 9 December 2024, Grêmio announced Renato's departure, as his contract would not be renewed.

 Sixth spell at Fluminense

 On 3 April 2025, Renato was appointed head coach of Fluminense, signing a contract until the end of the year; it was his seventh coaching spell at the club, the sixth as an official head coach.
 On 23 September 2025, he resigned after being eliminated by Lanús in the Copa Sudamericana; heavily criticized by the supporters after the substitutions during the second half of the game, he announced his departure in the post-match conference, and the club confirmed his resignation hours later.

+Third spell at Vasco da Gama

+On 3 March 2026, Vasco announced the return of Renato as a head coach, on a contract until the end of the year.
+On 18 June, after just one win in his last six matches in charge, he left by mutual consent.

+Fifth spell at Grêmio

+On 14 September 2026, Grêmio announced Renato's return for his fifth spell as head coach.